DitroniX/IPEM-IoT-Power-Energy-Monitor/Code/IPEM_1_Test_Code_ATM90E32_ATM90E36/README.md

   * The SDK does NOT need external power to flash.
 It will take Power from the USB 5V.
   * You can safely connect both USB Power and PSU AC In (Makes development much easier)

-  Note: In the default state, upon first power up and during reset, the Green LED may be partially lit.
+  **Note**: In the default state, upon first power up and during reset, the Green LED may be partially lit.
 Once programmed and the GPIO defined, the Green LED will go off after power up.

   This test code is OPEN SOURCE and formatted for easier viewing.
 Although is is not intended for real world use, it may be freely used, or modified as needed.
   It is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.